Free Sample for You: Advent Bible Study 2024

 Why study during Advent?

 I love Bible studies.
 There’s nothing like a hot cup of coffee, a warm muffin, and studying God’s Word while the sun rises.
-I understand not everyone likes to be awake that eary!
+I understand not everyone likes to be awake that early!
 But many of my friends enjoy time with God before their day begins.
 When we connect with God first thing in the morning, we set the tone for our day.
-There are many ways we can connect with God – read our Bible (this is a great way to do that), keeping a prayer journal, and studying the Bible.
+There are many ways we can connect with God – read our Bible, keeping a prayer journal, and studying the Bible.
 I typically do some combination of all three throughout my day, but I always start with study.

 There are so many studies to choose from.
 Each Bible Study author has his/her own style and approach.
 I tend to prefer studies that send me to my Bible to look up verses.
 Understanding the verse in context, as well as how it applies to my life, is important to me.
 I know that sometimes Bible study seems too much like “school” to many people, but it’s really not.
 Bible study is simply a way to understand Scripture so we can draw closer to God and His plan for our lives.
 What I study in the morning affects the rest of my day as I think about what I learned and try to live the way God wants.